 Wildlife at Lake Manyara

-Most of the characteristic East African mammals is found in Manyara including elephant, buffalo, hippo, lion, leopard, cheetah, giraffe and lots of plains game, and reputedly the largest baboon troupes in Africa.
+Most of the characteristic East African mammals are found in Manyara including elephant, buffalo, hippo, lion, leopard, cheetah, giraffe, and lots of plains game, and reputedly the largest baboon troupes in Africa.
 Some lions have opted to rest up during the heat of midday in trees, giving rise to the mistaken belief that the Manyara lions are somehow different.
 Lions in many parts of Africa often spend time on the lower broad limbed branches of trees probably to escape flies.

 Things to do